megamattzilla/iRules/SSLO_Sideband/README.md

 This iRule builds upon the F5 DevCentral Article "Traffic Steering with 3rd party Policy Manager (Layered Architecture with Explicit Proxy)" https://community.f5.com/kb/technicalarticles/traffic-steering-with-3rd-party-policy-manager-layered-architecture-with-explici/278814

+Features added:
+* Performance improvement by Caching sideband responses
+* Load balance (Round robin) requests to a pool of sideband devices
+* Retry logic
+* Error and Debug logging
+* Moved common configuration values to easy to change variables

- This iRule:
+Actions This iRule performs:
-  1.   collects HTTP information (HTTP host FQDN) from an explicit proxy HTTP request
+1. Collects HTTP information (HTTP host FQDN) from an explicit proxy HTTP request.
+2. Checks iRule table cache for this FQDN for a recent Bypass/Intercept decision from the sideband pool.
-  2.   makes a sideband HTTP call to a HTTP proxy with this FQDN information in the URI as a query string. (/?url=${is_httpHost})
+3. Makes a sideband HTTP call to a HTTP proxy with this FQDN information in the URI as a query string. (/ url=$FQDN).
-  3.   inspects HTTP response from HTTP proxy for HTTP headers indicating the explicit proxy request should be SSL intercepted
+4. Inspects HTTP response from the sideband pool (HTTP proxy) for HTTP headers indicating the explicit proxy request should be SSL intercepted.
+Caches that response.
-  4.   based on that response, send the explicit proxy HTTP request to the appropriate virtual server that either intercepts or bypasses SSL decryption
+5. Based on that response, send the explicit proxy HTTP request to the appropriate virtual server that either intercepts or bypasses SSL decryption.

 # Updates

 ## 2.1
 * Modified variable `is_sidebandPool` to be a static variable.
 This will allow the iRule to be applied before the pool is created if needed.
 * Added check to see if the LTM pool exists.
 * Added new CRIT log statements when number of retries has exceeded.
 * Added additional comments to retry loop.

 ## 2.0
 * Modified sideband calls to be round robin instead of randomly selected.